Stats & Training

 You're catching Azurill first, not Azumarill.
 Azurill appears at decent rates in the encounters below.
 The step cards map the full 3-stage chain with evolution methods between each stage.

-Huge Power changes the entire equation for Azumarill.
+In Black & White, Huge Power changes the entire equation for Azumarill.
 The 420 BST doesn't tell the full story.
 Ranked C-Tier.
+Waterfall with Choice Band is the standard set.

 Huge Power is what you want on Azumarill.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Thick Fat, Sap Sipper) work on paper but Huge Power is what makes Azumarill worth using.